 Do you have a desire to intimately work alongside medical professionals while playing a direct role in patient treatment and recovery?
 If your career goals revolve around making a true change in the life of patients while continually being challenged professionally and personally, then you may want to consider a career as a certified nursing assistant.
 Although becoming a CNA requires advanced-level training and passing a national certification exam, the time and mental dedication is well worth the satisfaction of improving the quality of care for a myriad of patients.

-The first step in becoming a certified nursing assistant is to graduate from a CNA program delivered by a state and nationally-accredited educational institution.
-Along with holding an accreditation from the U.S Department of Education only choose a program sponsored by your state's department of health or nursing board.
-Contact the nursing board for your state to receive a current list of fully-accredited and approved programs.
+The first step in becoming a certified nursing assistant is to graduate from CNA classes or a training program delivered by a state and nationally-accredited educational institution.
+Along with holding an accreditation from the U.S Department of Education only choose CNA classes or programs that are sponsored by your state's department of health or nursing board.
+Contact the nursing board for your state to receive a current list of fully-accredited and approved CNA classes.
 Failure to ensure your program is properly accredited may result in your inability to take the certification examination.

-Since certified nursing assistants are monitored by local nursing boards, contact your state's nursing board to review specific educational requirements.
+Since certified nursing assistants are monitored by local nursing boards, contact your state's nursing board to review specific educational requirements for CNA classes.

 The CNA examination, also referred to as the State Competency Test, is required to work as a certified nursing assistant.
 This certification, and its eligibility requirements, are determined and monitored by your state's professional licensing board.
 While exam specifics may vary according to your state, most states require successful completion of both written and clinical tests.
 Passing both parts of the examination is rewarded with the official title of Certified Nursing Assistant and qualifies you to register with your state's nursing board.

 It's important to note the eligibility requirements for this examination vary from state-to-state.
-Most states require the following: completion of a state-approved program (some states require a minimum number of hours of classroom and clinical training), passing a background check and providing a government-issued ID card.
+Most states require the following: completion of a state-approved training program (some states require a minimum number of CNA classes and clinical training hours), passing a background check and providing a government-issued ID card.

 Although working as a certified nursing assistant provides an up-close-and-personal view into what goes into treating a myriad of conditions, this job is just not ideal for any person with an interest in the medical field.
 Unfortunately, countless aspiring CNAs are left with their jaws gaping as they realize their dream career is one filled with stressful situations, dynamic co-worker personalities and demanding patients.
 While it's important to understand the pros of working as a CNA, it's even more important to carefully weigh out the cons of this profession.